This rose ice cream is a smooth, rich, velvety and delicious treat which is so full of dreamy rose fragrance.

 And with the next bottle, I made this rose ice-cream which is my family’s favorite.
 So I thought I should share with you all this gem of an ice cream.
 If you love rose flavored anything, then you would really love this ice cream.

 This No-Churn 3-Ingredient Rose Ice Cream is creamy, soft and velvety like a fragrant bunch of roses, and the good news is that it can easily be made without an ice-cream maker.

-You know I love the rose floral flavor.
+Now you know that I love the floral rose flavor.
 I have already told you about this when I shared the recipe of ‘Rose Masala Chai’.
 I just love this rose scented tea, and so I drink it often.

 I love rose flavored things and this rose ice cream is a delicious treat which is so beautifully and delicately flavored with rose syrup.
 I also added little rose water for that intense rose flavor but that is completely optional.